 Question & AnswerHow do I prepare for a family law trial?

 As of March 1, 2021, the term has changed to .
 And in most situations, the term has changed to .
 Now, all parents usually have parenting time.

 Also, a person who isn’t a parent or step-parent may get a to spend time with a child.
 For example a grandparent can get this order.

 A trial is your chance to prove what you said and asked for in your court forms.
 You do this by presenting your evidence.
 Your evidence can be documents or witnesses that support your case or go against your partner’s case.

 Judges are neutral and impartial.
 This means they don’t take sides and can’t give you legal advice.

 Judges decide family cases on their own without a jury.
 They make decisions using the family law rules and laws and the evidence you give.
-They use a test called the balance of probabilities.
+They use a test called the .
 This means that your evidence has to be more believable than your partner’s evidence.